 Additionally, a 2011 study of young non-diabetic participants showed that people who had the worst glucose responses to a glucose-loaded drink were more likely to do worse on memory tests.
 In the study, 122 young adults were given the glucose drink and then categorized into three groups based on their response: “better glucose regulators,” “average glucose regulators,” and “worse glucose regulators.”

 The “worse glucose regulators” category, defined by those who had the slowest rate of glucose recovery after a glucose peak (i.e., a more sustained glucose elevation), did the poorest on a variety of verbal memory tests, which included assessments like word list recall, paragraph recall, and word order recall.

 The study concluded that decreases in cognition are observable in young, nondiabetic adults, even before meeting any clinical criteria for metabolic dysfunction.

-One interesting facet of the research is that the “worse glucose regulators” also had similar baseline glucose levels as the other two groups, but their 30-minute and 60-minute glucose levels was substantially higher than the other two groups, demonstrating they had higher post-drink glucose peaks, and were slower to get their glucose levels back down after ingestion.
+One interesting facet of the research is that the “worse glucose regulators” also had similar baseline glucose levels as the other two groups.
+Still, their 30-minute and 60-minute glucose levels were substantially higher than the other two groups, demonstrating they had higher post-drink glucose peaks and were slower to get their glucose levels back down after ingestion.
 These participants also had higher insulin levels after the glucose drink consumption, which suggested they exhibited the early stages of insulin resistance.